utkarsh-UK/podcast-ui/README.md

 ### Introduction

 A demo prototype app for listening to podcasts and it's artists.

 * The UI is inpired from this [Dribble](https://dribbble.com/shots/5972331-Podcast-App-Exploration) post.
 * The image resources used in this app are from [Pexels](https://www.pexels.com/).

+### Installation
+To experience on the real device, install the ARM64 version APK [Podcast](outputs/Podcast.apk)

 ### Some Glimpse
 <p float="left">